 In Red Dust (1932), Gable has the role of Dennis Carson, the rough-and-tumble manager of an Indo-Chinese rubber plantation who finds himself giving shelter to Vantine (Harlow), a wisecracking prostitute on the run from the Saigon authorities.
 Although Dennis says he is sick of whores being the only women in his life, Vantine wins him over with her frankness and sense of humor and they soon develop a friendly, casual relationship, calling each other «Fred» and «Lily.» Vantine eventually falls in love with Dennis, but he continues to see her as just a pleasant distraction from the plantation's harsh environment.

 In the meantime, a boat arrives bringing Gary Willis (Gene Raymond), a young engineer hired as the plantation's new surveyor, and his sophisticated wife, Barbara (Mary Astor).
-Dennis is immediately attracted to Barbara and turns rude to Vantine, feeling that her presence lowers and vulgarizes him.
+Dennis is immediately attracted to Barbara and turns rude to Vantine, feeling that her presence vulgarizes him.
 After Gary recovers from a bout of malaria, Dennis sends him on a lenghty surveying trip down the river so he can have some time alone with Barbara.
 Over Vantine's jealous eye, Dennis and Barbara soon begin a steamy affair and he eventually convinces her to leave Gary for him.
 When Dennis visits Gary out in the jungle, however, he learns how much the engineer loves and depends on Barbara and realizes that he cannot break up their marriage.
 That night, he takes up with Vantine again in order to turn Barbara against him and succeeds only too well: in a moment of madness, Barbara shoots him.
 When Gary rushes him, Vantine says that Barbara shot in self-defense to protect herself against Dennis's advances.
-After Dennis sends the Willises away, Vantine nurses him back to health and he finally realizes that she is in fact the right girl for him.
+After Dennis sends the Willises away, Vantine nurses him back to health and he finally realizes that she is the right girl for him.

 |Clark Gable and Mary Astor|